Mycenaean pottery: LH IIIB (c. 1320/1300 – 1190 BC)

 It is unknown how long each sub-phase lasted, but by the end of LH IIIB2 the palaces of Mycenae and Tiryns and the citadel at Midea had all been destroyed.
 The palace of Pylos was also destroyed at some point during this phase, but it is impossible to tell when in relation to the others the destruction took place.

 Post-palatial period

 During this period, the differences in ceramics from different regions become increasingly more noticeable, suggesting further degradation of trade at this time.
-Other than a brief 'renaissance' period that took place mid-twelfth century that brought some developments, the pottery begins to deteriorate.
-This decline continues until the end of LH IIIC, where there is no place to go but up in terms of technical and artistic pottery.
+Other than a brief 'renaissance' period that took place mid-twelfth century that brought some developments, the pottery begins to decline in quality.

+Submycenaean is now generally regarded as the final stage of Late Helladic IIIC (and perhaps not even a very significant one), and is followed by Protogeometric pottery (1050/25–900 BC).

 The shapes and decorations of the ceramics discovered during this final period show that the production of pottery was reduced to little more than a household industry, suggesting that this was a time of poverty in Greece.

 It is possible to divide this phase into several different sub-phases.